US orders for long-lasting goods rises 2.1% in July

 WASHINGTON — Orders to U.S. factories for large manufactured goods rose for the second straight month, but the strength again came from a big increase in the volatile aircraft category.
 A category that tracks business investment also rose for the second straight month, though last month’s reading was revised down significantly.

-The Commerce Department said Monday that orders for durable goods — or items meant to last at least three years — rose 2.1%.
-That follows a 1.8% gain in June, which helped to offset significant declines the in May and April.
+Orders for durable goods — items meant to last at least three years — rose 2.1%, the Commerce Department said Monday.
+That follows a 1.8% gain in June, which helped to offset significant declines in May and April.

 Excluding transportation, orders fell 0.4%, its biggest decline since March.